Google Logo

 Accidents and injuries

 Participating in any sport involves assuming some risk of accident or injury.
 With rock climbing, the nature of the sport amplifies those risks.
 Injuries can occur even if you do everything right.
 The jolt as the rope catches you at the end of a long fall can be jarring and impact your neck and back, while collisions with the wall are not uncommon.
-When things go wrong, the consequences can be grave and the risk of significant injury is much higher.
+When things go wrong, the consequences can be grave, and the risk of significant injury is much higher.
 Specialist insurance can cover your medical expenses and other associated costs in case of injury or accident.
-It will ensure you receive the best medical care possible.
+From our experience, delays in diagnosis and treatment can often extend recovery time, which is why many climbers look beyond standard NHS pathways where possible.

 Emergency rescue